airlab-id/website/content/authors/SuciLestari/_index.md

 ---
 # Display name
-name: Suci lestari
+name: Suci Lestari

 # To be displayed on the document's title that it shown in browser's title bar
-title: Suci lestari
+title: Suci Lestari

 # Username (this should match the folder name)
 authors:
-- Sucilestari
+- SuciLestari

 # Role/position
 role: Student